fkakatie/Project1/README.md

     - New historical events will load at the top of the page on each click.

 ## Where users can get help with this project ##
-If you have any questions about this project, initiate a new pull request and leave a comment.
+If you have any questions about this project, visit my portfolio and [send me a message](https://fkakatie.github.io/responsive-portfolio/contact.html).

 ## Who maintains this project ##
 This project was created by @[gudolph](https://github.com/gudolph), @[MorganMaxwell](https://github.com/MorganMaxwell), @[cforward5674](https://github.com/cforward5674), and @[fkakatie](https://github.com/fkakatie).
 This fork is maintained by @[fkakatie](https://github.com/fkakatie).
 Thanks for checking it out.